 This Privacy Statement describes American Financial Systems, Inc. (d.b.a.
-Deferral.com) and its affiliates (collectively, “Deferral.com”) agreement with each user of the Deferral.com Online Platform (the "Website") to treat certain information on a private basis.
-Deferral.com reserves the right to revise its privacy statement from time to time, but will publish such changes on the Website before doing so.
-You should check the Website on a regular basis for updates and changes.
+Deferral.com) and its affiliates (collectively, "Deferral.com") agreement with each user of the Deferral.com Online Platform (the "Website") to treat certain information on a confidential basis.
+Deferral.com reserves the right to revise its privacy statement from time to time but will publish such changes on the Website before doing so.
+You should check the Website regularly for updates and changes.

 By using the Website, you agree to this Privacy Statement.
 If you do not agree with any term in this Privacy Statement, please do not use our services.

-Our System stores data for plans and for assets that employers may elect to hold or provide in connection with their plans, including information about the plan sponsor and personal information about the plan's participants.
-For plans that allow online enrollment or that allow for participants to make investment allocations or other elections, our System will track this information, as well.
+Our System stores data for plans, assets (or both) that employers may elect to hold or provide in connection with their plans, including information about the Plan Sponsor and personal information about the Plan's Participants.
+For plans that allow online enrollment or that enable Participants to make investment allocations or other elections, our System will track this information, as well.

-Plan sponsors own the records (including participant data of their employees) maintained in the database in our System for their plans.
-Deferral.com owns the database architecture, structure, design and technology, along with other technology used for the Website.
+Plan Sponsors own the records (including Participant data of their employees) maintained in the database in our System for their plans.
+Deferral.com owns the database architecture, structure, design, and software, along with other technology used for the Website.
 We do not sell individual nonpublic personal information for targeted advertising or other similar uses, and we use password access restrictions for nonpublic information in our databases.
-If you believe any of your nonpublic information is in error, please contact your plan administrator to arrange for any necessary corrections or clarifications.
+If you believe any of your nonpublic information is in error, please contact your Plan Administrator to arrange for any necessary corrections or clarifications.

 Information Collection and Usage

-We implement a variety of security measures when a user places an order, enters, submits, or accesses their information to maintain the safety of their personal information.
+We implement a variety of security and control measures when a user places an order, enters, submits, or accesses their information to maintain the safety of their personal data.

 Use of 'cookies'

-We do not sell, trade or disclose nonpublic personal information to nonaffiliated third parties, except to the extent reasonably required to perform services on the Website, to allow any successor to our business to continue performance of services on the Website (for example, if Deferral.com's business were to be sold), as required by law or to the extent that such information already is publicly available from sources other than Deferral.com.
-For example, we disclose personal information for purposes of managing (or permitting your plan administrator, sponsor and other appropriate parties to manage) your benefit plan and related transactions, assets and services in accordance with applicable law.
-Also, nonpublic information with regard to your plan is reported to your plan sponsor, employer and administrator, and some of this information may be used for federal, state or local income tax reporting purposes.
-We do not include or offer third-party products or services on our website.
+We do not sell, trade or disclose nonpublic personal information to nonaffiliated third parties, except to the extent reasonably required to perform services on the Website, to allow any successor to our business to continue serving the services provided by the Website (for example, if Deferral.com were to be sold), as required by law, or to the extent that such information already is publicly available from sources other than Deferral.com.
+For example, we disclose personal information for purposes of managing (or permitting your Plan Administrator, Sponsor, and other appropriate and authorized parties to manage) your benefit plan and related transactions, assets, and services following applicable law.
+Also, nonpublic information about your Plan is reported to your Plan Sponsor, Employer, and Administrator, and some of this information may be used for federal, state, or local income tax reporting purposes.
+We do not include or offer third-party products or services on our Website.

-Many benefit plans require the support and services of financial intermediaries (such as security and insurance brokers), insurance companies, consultants and other service providers in the ordinary course of plan management and plan transaction activity.
-These unaffiliated third parties may need access to your nonpublic information to enable them to perform services or provide or manage assets that relate to your plan.
-The privacy policies of your employer, plan sponsor, plan administrator and any financial intermediary, insurer or other service provider used in connection with your plan (for example, a securities broker and/or insurer) also will govern how your personal information may be used and disclosed.
-Further information regarding these policies may be obtained from your plan administrator.
+Many benefit plans require the support and services of financial intermediaries (such as security and insurance brokers), insurance companies, consultants, and other service providers in the ordinary course of plan management and Plan transaction activity.
+These unaffiliated third parties may need access to your nonpublic information to enable them to perform services or provide or manage assets that relate to your Plan.
+The privacy policies of your Employer, Plan Sponsor, Plan Administrator, and any financial intermediary, insurer, or other service provider used in connection with your Plan (for example, a securities broker or insurer) also will govern how your personal information may be used and disclosed.
+Further information regarding these policies may be obtained from your Plan Administrator.

 Applicability and Geographic Restrictions

-Deferral.com’s services are applicable only to United States companies and participants, as it follows the rules enacted by the entities regulating our business, including but not limited to the United States Department of Labor (DOL), Internal Revenue Service (IRS), Financial Industry Regulatory Authority (FINRA) and others.
-Deferral.com also follows the regulatory requirements established by US Privacy laws with respect to 'Personally Identifiable Information'.
+Deferral.com's services are provided to United States companies or subsidiaries and individuals associated with them, as it follows the rules enacted by the corresponding regulatory entities.
+Such entities include, but are not limited to, the United States Department of Labor (DOL), Internal Revenue Service (IRS), Financial Industry Regulatory Authority (FINRA) and others.
+Deferral.com also follows the regulatory requirements established by US Privacy laws concerning 'Personally Identifiable Information.'

-As a result, and given the scope and nature of our business, this Website is intended to be used only by participants, administrators and plan sponsors located within the United States.
-Therefore, use of the Website from locations outside of the United States is not expected, with specific restrictions established for EU citizens residing or operating abroad.
-In order to ensure compliance with such restrictions, the Website utilizes filtering mechanisms intended to disallow access to the platform from locations that implement regulations beyond the scope of those provided by Deferral.com.
-If you are part of one of the aforementioned parties intending to use our site from outside the United States, please refrain from using the Website and contact your plan sponsor.
+As a result, this Website is intended to be used only by Participants, Administrators, and Plan Sponsors located within the United States.
+Therefore, the use of the Website from locations outside of the United States is not expected, with specific limitations established for EU citizens residing or operating abroad.
+To ensure compliance with such restrictions, the Website utilizes filtering mechanisms intended to disallow access to the platform from locations that implement regulations beyond the scope of those provided by Deferral.com.

 Google's advertising requirements can be summed up by Google's Advertising Principles.
 They are put in place to provide a positive experience for users.